Regional configuration guide

 3

-Add your region with hierarchy: region put gb-eng gb
+Add your regional scope with hierarchy: region put gb-eng gb

 4

-Enable flood propagation: region allowf gb and region allowf gb-eng
+Enable flood propagation for both scopes: region allowf gb and region allowf gb-eng

 5